 SIBO is an important root cause to consider when dealing with both Hashimoto’s and Fibromyalgia.
 One study found that 100% of people with fibromyalgia had SIBO, while another study found 50% of people with hypothyroidism had SIBO.
 My hypothesis is that the people with Hashimoto’s who responded that treating SIBO and the low FODMAPs diet reduced their pain also had fibromyalgia.

 I believe that factors that can reduce stomach acid, like H. pylori, SIBO, and methylation issues that steal our trimethylglycine away seem to contribute to both fibromyalgia and Hashimoto’s…

-In addition to the interventions I discussed above, additional things I’ve found to specifically help my clients with fibromyalgia include reducing overall inflammation, optimizing thyroid hormone levels, neurofeedback, Betaine with Pepsin and/or the Homocysteine Factors supplement (which contains Trimethylglycine, B12, and methyl folate).
+In addition to the interventions I discussed above, additional things I’ve found to specifically help my clients with fibromyalgia include reducing overall inflammation, optimizing thyroid hormone levels, neurofeedback, Betaine with Pepsin and/or an MTHFR Pathways support supplement (which contains riboflavin, B6, methyl folate, B12, trimethylglycine, and L-serine).

 I hope that this helps you on your journey to becoming pain-free!
 Remember- you can do it!

 1. Symptoms of Fibromyalgia.
 WebMD.
 2016.
 Available at: http://www.webmd.com/fibromyalgia/understanding-fibromyalgia-symptoms.
 Accessed June 17, 2016.

 2. Bazzichi L, Rossi A, Zirafa C et al. Thyroid autoimmunity may represent a predisposition for the development of fibromyalgia?.
 Rheumatol Int.
 2010;32(2):335-341. doi:10.1007/s00296-010-1620-1.